 There have been some very famous magicians over time.
 The most well-known was Harry Houdini.
 He was famous for his amazing escapes from handcuffs and straightjackets in the early 1900s.
 Many people consider him to be the father of modern-day magic.
 Another famous magician is David Copperfield, he has been described as the greatest magician of the century!

 Some fun words that are often used in magic are: Abracadabra, Alakazam, Hocus Pocus, or Presto Chango!

 Magic and illusion is a performing art that entertains audiences by tricks, or illusions of what seem to be impossible feats.
-If your kid wants to give magic a try, check out our National Geographic Magic Kits.
+If your kid wants to give magic a try, check out our Magic Kits.